openbaton/autoscaling-engine/README.md

 ### Creating AutoScaling Policies

-A AutoScaling Policy defines conditions and actions in order to allow automatic scaling at runtime.
+An AutoScaling Policy defines conditions and actions in order to allow automatic scaling at runtime.
 The list of AutoScalePolicies are defined at the level of the VNFD/VNFR.
 An example of an AutoScalePolicy can be found below followed by descriptions for each parameter.

 ```json